 The $3 trillion on healthcare each year is allowing us to keep up with other developed nations when it comes to maternal mortality rate.
 Incredibly, the problem is getting worse.

-Certainly, many women die and there is not a malpractice case because there is nothing that could have been done.
+Indeed, many women die.
+There is not a malpractice case because there is nothing that could have been done.
 But many maternal death cases result in wrongful death malpractice lawsuits because the death was avoidable.